 Funeral and Burial Funds

-Medicaid considers the value of any non-refundable pre-paid funeral plan or burial contract exempt.
-This includes irrevocable funeral trusts, but most states limit these funds to $15,000 or less per spouse.
-Some states also allow applicants to set aside up to $1,500 in a revocable burial fund that is considered an exempt asset.
+Generally, Medicaid considers the value of any non-refundable pre-paid funeral plan or burial contract exempt.
+This includes irrevocable funeral trusts (IFTs) in most states.
+IFT limits vary, but the cap is typically $15,000 or less per spouse.
+For example, Nebraska sets a max value of $5,372, whereas New York and Michigan are the only two states that do not consider IFTs of any value exempt for Medicaid purposes.
+Some states also allow applicants to set aside up to $1,500 in an irrevocable pre-need funeral arrangement and/or a revocable burial fund that is considered an exempt asset.

 Property for Self-Support